vikwaran03/DSC180B_Q2/README.md

 To view a model of our temporary staged web visualization app on streamlit, follow these steps:
 1. Once all of the code has been cloned onto your computer, log on to DSMLP with this command: ssh -L 8502:localhost:8502 {username}@dsmlp-login.ucsd.edu
 2. Navigate to DSC180B_Q2/Q2_Prep
 3. Run python -m streamlit run interactive_eda.py --server.port 8502 and click on one of the links which will route you to a new tab with a beta of our app.

+We plan on hosting our app fully online, but this is just a trial to showcase an example of what our final app will look like.